 February 24, 2020

-Mente habitually teaches using formulas and long explanations in English with no real communication in the target language.
+Mente habitually teaches using formulas and long explanations in English with no real communication at all in the target language.

 “Pi!
 Pi!
 Pi r squared!
-Stealing our methods is not fair! ” wrote another enraged math teacher on Twitter.
-“Not only do math teachers have to contend with students constantly asking ‘When are we ever gonna use this stuff?’, but now we find out our teaching practices have been colonized by world language teachers!!”
+Stealing math methods is not fair! ” wrote another enraged math teacher on Twitter.
+“Not only do math teachers have to contend with students constantly asking ‘When are we ever gonna use this stuff?’, but now we find out our teaching practices have been colonized by world language teachers!?”

-Mente has also reportedly taught a three-week long unit on indirect object pronouns, as well as a six-week unit on subjunctive conjugations.
+Mente has also reportedly taught other theoretical, uncommunicative units including a five-week long unit on indirect object pronouns, as well as a eight-week unit on subjunctive conjugations.

 “News that’s fake, but not by much,” from brycehedstrom.com, your reliable source for language education satire.